opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

   "secure_settings_password": "1234"
 }
 ```
+1. Choose **Save** to save the configuration and create the sender.
+You can create a sender even before you enter your credentials for SSL or TLS.
+However, you must authentcate each sender account with credentials before you use the destination to send your alert.

 Once the sender is created, the sender account is available to be selected when creating an email destination.
 You can reuse senders across many different destinations, but each destination only supports one sender.